 - Place hot jars on flat surface and quickly ladle jam into jars using the funnel.
-Be careful, jam should be extremely hot!
+Be careful—the jam should be extremely hot!
 Fill jars to within 1/8 of an inch of the top of the lid.
 Wipe jars and rims so that no jam is on the outside of the jar and place lid and bands on jars.
 Screw on bands tightly.

-- After processing for 10 minutes in water bath, remove jars with jar lifter and place upright jars on a towel to cool.
+- After processing for 10 minutes in a water bath, remove the jars with the jar lifter and place upright jars on a towel to cool.
 After jars have cooled check seals by pressing on the middle of the lid with your finger.
 If lid springs back up, the jar didn't seal.
 The jam needs to be refrigerated and eaten soon.
 Many times you'll hear the lids make a popping sound.
 You know they sealed when you hear this!